code4yonglei/deep-learning-intro/learners/setup.md

 Note that Internet Explorer and Edge are *not* supported.
 See the [Jupyter Lab documentation](https://jupyterlab.readthedocs.io/en/latest/getting_started/accessibility.html#compatibility-with-browsers-and-assistive-technology) for an up-to-date list of supported browsers.

-To start Jupyter Lab, open a terminal (Mac/Linux) or command-line shell (Windows) and type the command:
+To start Jupyter Lab, open a terminal (Mac/Linux) or Command Prompt (Windows) and type the command:

 ```shell
 jupyter lab
 ```

-To start the Python interpreter without Jupyter Lab, open a terminal (Mac/Linux), command-line shell (Windows) or git bash and type the command:
+To start the Python interpreter without Jupyter Lab, open a terminal (Mac/Linux) or Command Prompt (Windows) and type the command:

 ```shell
 python